 We love [healthy] love

 healthy relationship traits

 be your own person

-- Acknowledge their wants and needs
+Acknowledge partner’s wants and needs

-- Respecting each others privacy
+Respect each others privacy

 equal decision making